younes-damouna/gad-lift/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> GadLift is an IOT system that will make your life easier.
-It is designed to help you carry your gadgets to your doorstep in case there is no elevator in your building.
+> GadLift, aims to simplify the users life with innovation.
+It’s an IoT system designed to effortlessly bring your home gadgets to your doorstep, especially when there’s no elevator in your building.
 >
 > GadLift aims to make your life easier

 ### User Stories

+#### User
+>
-- As a user, I want to be abble to lift my gadgets to my door step, so I can find some rest.
+- As a user, I want a device to lift my gadgets to my door step, so I can find some rest.
 - As a user, I want to register family members on the app, so that I can add members to my family to use the device.
 - As a user, I want to call the device using a mobile app so that no need for a remote control.
+>

-### Admin Stories
+#### Admin
+>
 - As an admin, I want to see how many users are using the app, so that I can manage the app scalability .
-- As an admin, I want to see how many devices I have, so that I can track .
+- As an admin, I want to see how many devices I have, so that I can track them.
-- As an admin, I want to see how many families are created .
+- As an admin, I want to add a new device to the platform, so that I can know how many devices are active or oflline.
+>